knasonov/chinese2/FUNCTION_REFERENCE.md

 - `update_user_progress(known: list[str], unknown: list[str], db_path: str = "chinese_words.db") -> None`

-  Updates the `user_words` table based on the selected words.
+  Updates the `user_words` table and records every interaction in the `word_interactions` table.
 Encounter counts are increased but probabilities are not recomputed automatically.
 Instead `known_probability` is set to `1.10` for words marked as known and `0.50` for words marked as unknown.
 The `user_knows_word` column is updated accordingly.

 - `probability_from_interactions(count: int) -> float`

   Convert the number of times a word has been encountered into a probability of being known.
 One encounter yields 1% probability, 15 encounters about 50% and 100 encounters about 95%.

+- `record_interaction(conn: sqlite3.Connection, word: str, interaction: str, known: int | None) -> None`

+  Inserts a single row into `word_interactions` with the current timestamp.

 - `app`